 Try these ideas to stay connected and have some fun while you keep a safe, healthy distance.

-But why not get your own family in on the fun?
+If Facebook is your social media platform of choice, you’ve certainly noticed when friends "go live" by recording a video of themselves in real time.
+Plenty of famous musicians have been offering free concerts this way, but why not get your family in on the fun?
 This is a great way for large groups to stay connected.
 Kids can perform skits for friends or mini-concerts for grandparents, while adults can do bedtime stories across the miles for the younger generation.

 Pro Tip: Performances and readings are a great way to sneak some instrument practice or language skills into a reluctant kid’s routine.

 John Legend performing alongside his family at home as part of the